uselagoon/lagoon-cli/docs/commands/lagoon_add_group.md

 ```
   -h, --help                  help for group
   -N, --name string           Name of the group
-      --org-owner             Flag to add the user to the group as an owner
   -O, --organization string   Name of the organization
+      --owner                 Organization owner only: Flag to grant yourself ownership of this group
 ```

 ### Options inherited from parent commands